GreptimeTeam/docs/docs/greptimecloud/integrations/otlp.md

 ## OpenTelemetry Collector

-We recommend [Grafana Alloy](https://grafana.com/docs/alloy/latest/) as Otel collector if you use OpenTelemetry transformation or other advanced features.
+We recommend [Grafana Alloy](https://grafana.com/docs/alloy/latest/) as OTel collector if you use OpenTelemetry transformation or other advanced features.

 A sample configuration for exporting to GreptimeDB: